 You should also probably enable the creation of core files, by setting ulimit, and echo'ing 1 into /proc/sys/kernel/core_uses_pid.
-Then you can investigate the core dumps with gdb, which is often the fastest method to find simple errors.

 Exercise: Add a memory leak to your service and obtain a trace pointing to the leak using valgrind while running the service from gnunet-service-arm.